ICavlek/p2p_handshake_solana/README.md

 solana-test-validator
 ```

-To communicate with the local node that has been provided by the solana-test-validator, following command has to be run:
+To communicate with the local node that has been started by the solana-test-validator, uri has to be provided.
+Additionally, optional timeout parameter can be added:

 ```bash
 $ cargo run http://127.0.0.1:8899 -t 1000